noxiousatmosphere/noxiousatmosphere.github.io/tournamentguide/committing.md

 They will usually restrict tournament dates to a single weekend, so just choose that Saturday, with Sunday as a backup.

 ## Submit a bid (ACF or NAQT)

+If you're hosting an ACF or NAQT tournament, you'll need to submit a bid for your site.
+This way, the tournament heads at ACF/NAQT can see which schools in which regions are interested in hosting.
+Host sites don't tend to be plentiful, so if you coordinate with the schools in your region, you'll be the host if you submit a bid.

 ### For ACF:

 * Look on the quiz bowl forums for that tournament’s global announcement—here’s [ACF Winter 2022](https://hsquizbowl.org/forums/viewtopic.php?t=26240)